hoangKnLai/vscode-ipython/README.md

 panel for latest features and details.

-If you find the extension useful, it would be awesome if you can leave a comment and/or a suggestion on GitHub!!
+If you find the extension useful, it would be awesome if you can leave a comment and/or a suggestion on the [project page](https://github.com/hoangKnLai/vscode-ipython/issues)!

 - What feature you like and use the most?
 - What other feature(s) you would like to have?